open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

 #### Beta
 1. Implementation is completed to support all the functionalities;
-2. Develop test cases to cover all the cases including corner cases.
+2. Develop test cases to cover all the cases including corner cases;
+3. Build a simulator for deterministic output and integration test.

 #### GA
 1. Pass the performance/scalability testing.